 Lodged between the RAD and Biltmore Estate, this historic B&B is a fantastic choice.
 The inn, dating back over a century, sits on a blissful one-acre garden.
 The country decor and poster beds add to the charm.

-✔ Recommended neighborhood to stay in Asheville for historical sightseeing & nature lovers
+✔ Recommended neighborhood for historical sightseeing & nature lovers

 Outside the city center, many of Asheville’s other top hotels dwell around Biltmore.
 While not an “official” area or district, Biltmore often refers to the neighborhoods that sprung up around the sprawling Biltmore Estate.

 Built in the late-19th century, Biltmore Estate is one of the city’s most impressive sights.
 The 8,000-acre Biltmore Estate centers around the stunning Biltmore House.
 At 178,926 square feet, the mansion is the largest private residence in the United States.

 Besides the spectacular Biltmore Mansion, the estate teems with gardens and forests.
 Most famed is its azalea garden.
 With over 20,000 flowers & plants, it’s the country’s finest collection of azaleas.